-The Suntar River basin at the Sakharyniya river mouth (basin area 7680 km2) was selected as the object of the study (Fig. 1).
+The Suntar River basin at the Sakharyniya river mouth (basin area 7680 km) was selected as the primary gauge against which the model is to be calibrated (Fig. 1).
 This river belongs to the Indigirka river basin and drains from the Suntar-Khayata Ridge which is a continuation of the Verkhoyansk mountain system (Eastern Siberia).
-In the central parts of the south it is adjacent to the Ugamskiy Ridge.
-Together, they form triple headwaters between the Indigirka basin in the northeast, the Aldan basin in the west, and the rivers of the Okhotsk sea basin in the south.
-The slopes of the Suntar-Khayata Ridge are very divers: high peaks (the Mus-Haya mountain, 2959 m a.s.l.) are combined with deep river valleys.